vargaeric/class-incremental-learning/README.md

 # Master Thesis Progress Tracking

+## Week 19 (09.02 - 09.08)

+We have modified the code to measure the execution time of each task (including the exemplar selection part separately).
+In the end, we output the overall execution time of the executed algorithm.
+Furthermore, we have rerun all the experiments and redone the graphical representation for the results in the notebooks.

 ## Week 18 (06.24 - 06.30)

 This week (or more precisely today), we refactored how the density selection